Motion detector: Sensor technology

 Several types of motion detection are in wide use:

 Passive infrared (PIR)

 Passive infrared (PIR) sensors are sensitive to a person's skin temperature through emitted black-body radiation at mid-infrared wavelengths, in contrast to background objects at room temperature.
 No energy is emitted from the sensor, thus the name passive infrared.
 This distinguishes it from the electric eye for instance (not usually considered a motion detector), in which the crossing of a person or vehicle interrupts a visible or infrared beam.
 These devices can detect objects, people, or animals by picking up one's infrared radiation.

+Mechanical

+The most basic forms of mechanical motion detection utilize a switch or trigger.
+For example, the keys of a typewriter use a mechanical method of detecting motion, where each key is a switch that is either off or on, and each letter that appears is a result of the key's motion.

 Microwave

 These detect motion through the principle of Doppler radar, and are similar to a radar speed gun.
 A continuous wave of microwave radiation is emitted, and phase shifts in the reflected microwaves due to motion of an object toward (or away from) the receiver result in a heterodyne signal at a low audio frequency.